khammingfatt/project-2-your-house-your-future-regression-prediction/README.md

 ## Background
 In Singapore's dynamic housing market, the resale prices of public housing flats (HDB flats) are influenced by a myriad of factors including flat characteristics, nearby amenities, socio-economic variables and more.
 Accurate prediction of HDB flat resale prices is of significant importance to buyers, sellers, and policy-makers alike, for informed decision-making and planning.

-Abstracting a dataset comprising a variety of features such as transaction year, town, flat type, block number, street name, storey range, floor area, flat model, lease commence date, and other socio-economic and locational variables, the task aims to ease the real estate decision making process through designing and deploying a predictive model that accurately predict the resale price of HDB flat
+Abstracting a dataset comprising a variety of features such as transaction year, town, flat type, block number, street name, storey range, floor area, flat model, lease commence date, and other socio-economic and locational variables, the task aims to ease the real estate decision making process through designing and deploying a predictive model that accurately predict the resale price of HDB flat.

 <br>